-'I don't see Whyte as a rival' - Joshua
+I don't see Whyte as a rival - Joshua

 Anthony Joshua does not consider Dillian Whyte a "rival" as the heavyweights prepare for their rematch on 12 August in London.

-The Britons last fought each other in December 2015, in a bitterly contested bout Joshua won via knockout.
+The Britons last fought each other in December 2015, in a bitterly-contested bout Joshua won via knockout.

 Joshua, 33, looked to calm what has often been a bitter rivalry with Whyte at a news conference on Monday.

 "I don't really look at Dillian as a rival," he said.
-"Just another body.
-A lot of people hate on me.

 Whyte, 35, replied to say he had "no hate" for Joshua in what was all in all a friendly encounter in front of the media before the rematch.

-It was a far cry from the build-up to their first professional fight, where tensions ran high as Joshua chased revenge after defeat to Whyte in the amateurs six years previously.
+It was a far cry from the build-up to their first professional fight, where tensions ran high as Joshua chased revenge after defeat by Whyte in the amateurs six years previously.

 The fighters were separated by their teams after a late blow from Whyte during that fight, with Joshua taunting his rival throughout as he eventually took control of a ferocious encounter.